 The 600-hour program can be completed in approximately 15 weeks at 40 hours per week or 25 weeks at 24 hours per week, minus any scheduled holidays and missed class time.
-A total of 600 hours of practical training and technical instruction is required in California to qualify for the State Board Exam.
+In California, a total of 600 hours of practical training and technical instruction is required to qualify for the State Board Exam.